affandyfandy/java-alif/assignment/lecture1/Assignment2.md

     public int getAge() {
         return age;
     }

+    public void displayInfo() {
+        System.out.println("Name: " + name + ", Age: " + age);
     }

+    public static void main(String[] args) {
+        Person patient = new Person("John", 20);
+        Doctor doctor = new Doctor();
+        doctor.treatPatient(patient); // Treating patient: Name: John, Age: 20
+    }
+}

+class Doctor {
+    public void treatPatient(Person patient) {
+        System.out.println("Treating patient: ");
+        patient.displayInfo();
+    }
+}
 ```

 The Person class encapsulates the name and age fields by making them private and provides public getter and setter methods to access and modify these fields.
+The Doctor class has a treatPatient method, which takes a Person object as a parameter, and will take the method of Person class through patient as parameter.

+#
-#### Inheritance
+### Inheritance

 Inheritance allows a class to inherit the properties and methods of an existing class.
 It using the ‘extend’ keyword to inherit the class, also it promotes code reuse and establishes a hierarchy between classes.